 In truth, a luggage valet is more a service than a person.
-Increasingly popular in spite of the recession (according to spokespeople from various cruise lines), it's offered by most companies to simplify the travel process before and after your cruise experience.
-As a cruise streamlines your vacation once you've left port, the valet service reduces the stress and anxieties of just getting to your point of embarkation.
+Increasingly popular, luggage shipping is offered by most companies to simplify the travel process before and after your cruise experience.
+As a cruise streamlines your vacation once you've left port, the luggage delivery service reduces the stress and anxieties of just getting to your point of embarkation.
 Via a variety of companies, the cruise lines will pick up your bags at home before you depart and -- if ordered -- return them the same way.
 This means you travel hands-free through airports, taxis, check-in lines, security and the like.
-Ideally, you board the ship to find your bags dutifully dropped off in your personal stateroom.
+Ideally, you board the ship to find your bags dutifully dropped off in your room.

 Sounds perfect, right?
 But how does it work, and is there a catch?
-We'll give you the rundown so you can decide if a luggage valet is for you.
+We'll give you the rundown so you can decide if shipping luggage to your cruise via a valet service is for you.

 Please note that, in the case of international shipments, all luggage must go through customs.
 There have been reports that these bags attract a closer scrutiny, which can result in delays.
 The delivery companies do intervene, but they cannot guarantee speedy results, and therefore refuse to be liable for delays caused by customs inspections.

-Using a luggage valet is a pricey proposition.
-But, in times when airlines are charging nominal prices for the first bag and down right outrageous tariffs for the second -- let alone for overweight luggage -- the difference in price you pay for valet service may be worth the ease of travel it affords.
+Shipping luggage is a pricey proposition.
+But, in times when airlines are charging nominal prices for the first bag and down right outrageous tariffs for the second -- let alone for overweight bags -- the difference in price you pay for valet service may be worth the ease of travel it affords.

 It's difficult to compare the cost of a luggage valet service to the price of checking bags.
 The variables are many -- which itinerary, which port of embarkation, what time of year, as well as how many bags and what price you're willing to pay for convenience.
 Always, as in every aspect of travel, set rules are subject to change.
 On average, the price for a 50-pound suitcase sent from the U.S. to an embarkation point in Europe comes out to be close to the same price for every company -- around $250.
 That's more than an overweight bag on most airlines.

-Some cruise lines don't bother with the valet service: Oceania and Holland America are two examples.
-But others have tweaked the concept to offer their own version of valet, with more affordable rates.
+Some cruise lines don't bother with luggage shipping: Oceania and Holland America are two examples.
+But others have tweaked the concept to offer their own version of a luggage delivery service, with more affordable rates.
 Royal Caribbean offers an onboard service that enables passengers to bypass traditional airport check-in on the way home.
 Passengers check in onboard the ship and receive their airline boarding pass, luggage tags and baggage claim checks.
 Only available at certain ports and in conjunction with certain airlines, the program costs $20 per guest and offers convenience on the journey home.
 Arrangements also vary by ship, and specific port qualifications can be found onboard at the Guest Relations Desk during your cruise, though the service needs to be booked before the day of departure.

 In the end, the luggage valet choice boils down to you.
 If you are the person who likes to plan ahead and can stand to pack far in advance in order to breeze through the airport muddle, then these programs are for you -- especially if you have the means and desire to pay more for convenience.
 If you're like me, a last-minute maven, then you will want to save your money.
 Of course, you'll be dragging your bag though all those travel barriers.
 And those folks who signed up with the metaphorical luggage butler?
 Yeah, they'll be whizzing along, hands-free, sipping lattes.